FinweLtd/doc-livesync-all/docs/user_guide/installing.md

     If you want to leave the beta program completely, repeat steps 1 and 2.
 Then click the button that says *LEAVE THE PROGRAM*.
 You are not a beta tester anymore.

 ### Oculus

-!!! tip
-    Read our [full step-by-step tutorial](../tutorials/oculus_go_device.md) about Oculus Go headset and learn how to use it with LiveSYNC.

 Follow the instructions below to install *the beta version* of the LiveSYNC app on your Oculus Go headset or GearVR compatible phone.
 The instructions are written for Oculus Go.
 When something differs for GearVR, it is mentioned.